Title Insurance in Texas

 (5) cure the defect or obtain a release of the lien.

-If the title company does not take one or more of the above actions, it can be sued by the insured for breach of contract.
+If the title company does not take one or more of the above actions, it can be sued by the insured for breach of the insurance contract.
 Note that the company’s duty to defend against a claim is contingent upon and activated by the insured providing timely written notice of the defect or lien.
-The duty to defend is not triggered by demands for money and the like that do not constitute a true cloud on title.
+Also, the duty to defend is not triggered by demands for money and the like that do not constitute a true cloud on title.

 In an insurance contract dispute, the initial burden falls on the insured to establish coverage under the terms of the policy.
 Comsys Info.
 Tech.
 Servs., Inc. v.
 Twin City Fire Ins.
 Co., 130 S.W.3d 181, 188 (Tex.App.—Houston [14th Dist.]
 2003, pet. denied).
 The insured must give the title company prompt notice and cooperate in furtherance of the claim.
 The old requirement that the policy itself be produced in order to recover has been eliminated.
 Payment must be made by the company within 30 days of determination of liability and the extent of the loss.
 If the title company settles a covered claim, it is subrogated to the rights of the insured as to that claim (i.e., it assumes the insured’s right of recovery).